Community Members

 Safe Havens

-Safe Haven community support and wellbeing hubs offer free on-the-spot services and advice 7 days a week.
+Safe Havens community support and wellbeing hubs offer free on-the-spot services and advice 9-3pm Monday to Friday.
 Four Safe Haven sites are now operating across our Northern NSW region — Woodburn, Lismore, Mullumbimby and Murwillumbah.

-Talk to your GP or contact a Medicare-registered mental health professional, such as a psychologist or mental health social worker, to access up to 20 counselling sessions each calendar year.
+Talk to your GP or contact a Medicare-registered mental health professional, such as a psychologist or mental health social worker, to access up to 10 individual and up to 10 group allied mental health services each year.

 Services are available for anyone whose mental health has been affected by bushfires, floods or other disasters.
 It is not limited to people living in directly impacted areas.
 People can self-refer to a mental health professional and a mental health treatment plan is not required.
 Fees may apply.